werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 ### Method of applying changes

-Werf tries to use 3-way-merge patches to update resources in the kubernetes cluster, which is the best option.
+Werf tries to use 3-way-merge patches to update resources in the Kubernetes cluster, which is the best option.
 However there are different reosurce update methods are available.

 See more info in the articles:
  - [resources update methods and adoption]({{ site.baseurl }}/documentation/reference/deploy_process/resources_update_methods_and_adoption.html);